Relational electromagnetism and the electromagnetic force: The Lorentz Force

 All quantities are evaluated at a reference point, $x$, relative to the reference frame in which the distribution of charge is given by $\rho(x,t)$ and satisfies the continuity equation ${\displaystyle \frac{\partial\rho(x,t)}{\partial t}}+\nabla\cdot j(x,t)=0$ \citep[{[295],}][]{maxw73}.
 In other words, it is the frame where the fields $E,B$ have been determined through $\rho$ and $j$.
 The equations correspond to the electromagnetic momentum, $A,$ (today called vector potential), the magnetic induction, $B$ \citep[{[619] eq.
 A,}][]{maxw73}, the electric field intensity $E$ \citep[{[619], eq.
 B,}][]{maxw73} (being the sum of an induction contribution \citep[{[598],}][]{maxw73} and a gradient generalising the electrostatic potential) and the galvanic current, $j$.
 The third equation, taken from \citep[{[612],}][]{maxw73} and inspired in Coulomb and Faraday, generalises here Poisson's equation from electrostatics, while the fourth equation \citep[{[619], eq.
 E,}][]{maxw73} refers to \citep[{[610], eq.
 H*,}][]{maxw73} \footnote{The same equations can be found in \citep{maxw64} Section III under the equation labels: B, 35, G, C (taking into account A) and H.}.

 Maxwell obtained eq. \ref{eq:displacement} through considerations about the ether.
 He argued that the propagation of electromagnetic waves asks for a propagation medium, by analogy with ``the flight of a material substance through space'' \citep[{[866]}][]{maxw73}.
 However, Ludwig Lorenz \citep{lore67} expresses discomfort with the ether hypothesis, which had only been useful to ``furnish a basis for our imagination'' (p.
 287).
 Consequently, he offered an ether-free derivation of the field equations that took into account Gauss' suggestion of delayed action at a distance \citep[bd.5 p.
-627-629,][]{gaus70}. \footnote{Other authors arrived to similar equations, also without involving the ether \citep{riem67,bett67,neum68}.
+627-629,][]{gaus70} \footnote{Other authors arrived to similar equations, also without involving the ether \citep{riem67,bett67,neum68}.
 These authors (but not Lorenz) were in turn criticised for not involving the ether in their conceptualisation \citep{clau69}.}.
-For static (time-independent) situations, the electromagnetic potentials are defined through Poissons's equation starting from charges and currents, i.e.,
+For static situations, the electromagnetic potentials at a point $x$ (and time $t$) originating in a charge and current distribution over a domain in space described through the coordinate $y$ are defined through Poissons's equation starting from charges and currents, i.e.,